lorrainemakuyana/react-notepad/README.md

 ```

-The same can be done by having the styles in an external CSS file, say index.css referenced from the index.html file, with the stylerule for the navbar class.
+The same can be done by having the styles in an external CSS file, say index.css referenced from the index.html file, with the style rule for the navbar class.
 This would work if the Header is assigned a className property.
 For example:

 ```
     // This is the Header component
     // Import rules here
     const Header = () =>
         <header className="navbar">
             Hello World!